toliva/ConnectivityContent/apis/02-Product Management/05-Image-API(Contact Expedia Group Before Adopting)/01-quick-start.md

 # Quick Start
-The Image API enables Expedia partners to add new images (one at a time), read images that currently exist for a property, and edit existing images' meta data like categories or room assignment.
+The Image API enables Expedia Group partners to add new images (one at a time), read images that currently exist for a property, and edit existing images' meta data like categories or room assignment.
 **Please note** the Image API is intended for bulk-onboarding and maintenance operations.
 To avoid unnecessary development effort, contact your account manager or the [EQC System Specialist Team](mailto:eqcss@expedia.com?subject=Approval%20to%20use%20Image%20API) before adopting this API.

 ----